Academic Program

 - Analyze political, legal, military, and economic influences on social systems.

-- Engage in and reflect on cross cultural experiences.
+- Engage in and reflect on cross-cultural experiences.

 - Integrate the methodologies of the humanities and social sciences in decision-making.